cncf/project-template/GOVERNANCE-subprojects.md

 The [TODO: PROJECTNAME] and its leadership embrace the following values:

-* Openness: Communication happens in the open and is archived for future reference.
+* Openness: Communication and decision-making happens in the open and is discoverable for future reference.
 As much as possible, all discussions and work take place in public forums and open repositories.